-Cincinnati State Technical and Community College is a public, two-year college under the authority of the Ohio Board of Regents.
+Cincinnati State Technical and Community College is a public, two-year college under the authority of the Ohio Department of Higher Education.

 Cincinnati State Technical and Community College provides student-focused, accessible, quality technical and general education, academic transfer, experiential and cooperative education, and workforce development.